April 7, 1990

 At that time and place–San Francisco in 1990–when to walk down the street was to walk by men withering away from AIDS, to know their disease by their skeletal thinness, the hollows in their cheeks, the stoop in their backs, and the purple Kaposi’s sarcoma blemishes on their skin; to not just know their disease, but to know their imminent death–this exhibition took me by the shirt collar and shook me.

-It said, to a teenager from a small town: Life is a spectrum, and a continuum.
+It said, to my teenaged, small-town self (newly and happily arrived in a big city): Life is a spectrum, and a continuum.
 There is beauty to be seen in a myriad of places.
 There is beauty in flowers reaching for the light, in perfectly toned, timeless-looking bodies, in the way two men in leather and chains proclaim their relationship to the world, in the artist defiantly staring at the viewer while brandishing a death’s head cane.
 These moments are powerful, and we collect a number of them in our lives (a good deal of them, I hope).
 These photographs felt like living, even while they hinted at dying.
 And with so much death around, it felt vital to be reminded of living.
 They didn’t promise anything beyond the moment, but not in the saccharine or self-destructive way that that message so often takes.
 They were real.
 And I think that’s why they so inflamed some who would try to keep that experience from us.

 The Perfect Moment is one of my favorite art exhibitions of all time and resonates with me to this day.